kersorianek/mon-portfolio/_posts/2022-11-11-Agile-Scrum-in-a- Nutshell.md

 3. Increment:
    A potentially shippable product that has been developed during the sprint.

+# How to Implement Scrum

+To implement Scrum, follow these steps:

+- Form a Scrum Team:
+Identify the Product Owner, Scrum Master, and Development Team.

+- Create the Product Backlog:
+The Product Owner works with stakeholders to identify and prioritize the features and requirements for the product.

+- Conduct Sprint Planning:
+The Development Team and Product Owner work together to select the features and requirements that will be completed during the upcoming sprint.

+- Conduct Daily Scrums:
+The Development Team meets daily to discuss progress and plan work for the day.

+- Conduct Sprint Review:
+The Development Team presents the work completed during the sprint to the Product Owner and stakeholders.

+- Conduct Sprint Retrospective:
+ The team reflects on the previous sprint and identifies areas for improvement.

 # Examples of Scrum in Software Projects